Comment on page

-Note that can you authenticate with multiple different source providers (e.g. GitHub and GitLab).
-If you use the same email address for those providers, you will be able to see a combined view of repositories for all providers, and each integration will appear separately on your user profile page.
+Note that can you authenticate with multiple different source providers (for example, GitHub and GitLab).
+If you use the same email address for those providers, you will see a combined view of repositories for all providers, and each integration will appear separately on your user profile page.

-It is possible to connect Release with your self-hosted Gitlab with a few extra steps.
-It requires some configurations on Gitlab's side as well as some custom configuration on Release.
+It is possible to connect Release with your self-hosted GitLab with a few extra steps.
+It requires some configurations on the GitLab side as well as some custom configuration on Release.

 To get started, you'll need to create an application on your GitLab server.
 Assuming your installation is pointed at